-Germany is seen as an important member of the European Union, as an economic powerhouse and as a close partner of Lithuania.
-The country has historical ties with Germany, the former Lithuania Minor, or Prussian Lithuania, which included the cities of Klaipėda (Memel) and Šilutė (Heydekrug), having been part of the German Reich.
-Bilateral relations were resumed on 28 August 1991 and are based on solidarity and partnership in the EU and NATO as well as on a close-knit network of contacts in business, science and academia, culture and society.
+Lithuania sees Germany as an important member of the European Union, as an economic powerhouse and as a partner with which it has close and friendly relations.
+The country has special historical ties with Germany owing to the fact that the former Lithuania Minor, or Prussian Lithuania, which included the cities of Klaipėda (Memel) and Šilutė (Heydekrug), was part of the German Reich.
+Bilateral relations are based on solidarity and partnership in the EU and NATO as well as on a close-knit network of contacts in business, science and academia, culture and society.

-Besides the 60 or so town twinning arrangements and regional partnerships, there are lively school, university and youth exchange programmes between the two countries.
-A German-Lithuanian war graves agreement was signed on 4 July 1996.
-Since then, several German military cemeteries have been inaugurated and restored.
+In addition to the 60 or so town twinning arrangements and regional partnerships, there are lively school, university and youth exchange programmes between the two countries.
+A German-Lithuanian war graves agreement was signed in 1996 and since then several German military cemeteries have been inaugurated and restored.

 The Republic of Lithuania does not have its own document recording its declaration of independence one hundred years ago (16 February 1918).
-With an eye to the 100th anniversary of independence in 2018, Lithuania began at the start of 2017 to search for the vanished original documents.
-In early 2017, a Lithuanian professor researching in the Political Archive of the Federal Foreign Office found a document (bearing original signatures) from the Lithuanian district administration to the German Reich announcing Lithuania’s independence and asking for it to be recognised.
-This letter, a state document, is a unique treasure of great historical and political evidentiary value.
-Germany has loaned the document to Lithuania for the centennial celebrations.
-It will be on display in the signatories’ house, where it was originally drawn up, for up to five years.
-The document is one of the highlights of the celebrations.
+To mark the centenary of Lithuania’s independence in 2018, a document from the Political Archive of the Federal Foreign Office announcing the country’s independence and asking for it to be recognised was loaned to Lithuania.
+This letter, a state document, is a unique treasure of great historical and political value.
+It was on display in Lithaunia’s House of Signatories where it was originally drawn up until the end of 2022.